SamiBerry97/Portfolio/README.md

 ## Diagrams

 ### UML Diagram
+The UML Diagram lays out the function that are within the Driver.py class (the only class for this application).
+It clearly shows the name of the function and the return value of each function
 ![](uml.png)
 ### Sequence Diagram
-The Sequence Diagram shows the flow of the application.
+The Sequence Diagram shows the detailed flow of the application.
 With only having one class, the application goes does a self call throughout the entirety of the application, as well as calling out to gTTS which is Google Text-to-Speech
 ![](SequenceDiagram.png)
 ### Flowchart Diagram
+The flowchart shows the broad flow of the application.
+This clearly lays out the process of how the application works and the decisions that are made within the application
 ![](Flowchart.png)
 ### Logical Design Diagram
+The Logical Design Diagram shows the logical relationships within the application.
+For this application, its clear to see how how each of the objects within relate.
 ![](LogicalDesign.png)
 ### Physical Design Diagram
+The Physical Design Diagram shows the most effective way of retrieving and storing the information from within the application.
+As many of the diagrams it shows the flow of how the data is being transmated.
 ![](PhysicalDesign.png)
 ## Risk and Challenges
 With this project there were a lot of risk and challenges that came up.